manimino/ducks/README.md

 ## How it works

-Attribute values are stored by their hash, either in dicts (HashBox) or numpy arrays (FrozenHashFilter).
+Attribute values are stored by their hash, either in dicts (HashBox) or numpy arrays (FrozenHashBox).
 So values don't need to be comparable by greater than / less than, they only need to be hashable.
 This maximizes flexibility.

 For each attribute value, the `id` of each matching object is stored.
-During `find`, these IDs are retrieved as sets (HashBox) or sorted numpy arrays (FrozenHashFilter).
+During `find`, these IDs are retrieved as sets (HashBox) or sorted numpy arrays (FrozenHashBox).
 Set operations such as intersection are then used to find the objects that fit all constraints.

 ____